J1u2a3n9/Sixth-Practice-IS/README.md

 ### Speaker attributes :
 * Name
-* Area List = Allows to store all areas of a display
+* Area  = Allows to store all areas of a display
 * Nationality = Saves the speaker's nationality allowing to see if he/she is a foreigner or not

 ### Timer Class